olta96/JASSTranspiler/README.md

 Each path is relative to the given source folder compiler option ("sourceFolderPath").

 Imports are merely a preprocessor text-macro and they are not equivalent to the vJass imports `//! import`.
 Subsequently the Transpiler allows circular imports as the code will be compiled to a single `.j` file.
+This also means that two files can reference each others members without importing each other as long as both files are imported somewhere in the project.

 Note: Files are not scopes.
 You can not define exports as everything from a file is included when imported.